umairb1/CV/README.md

 Adaptability is one of the most important skills that I have learned and improved over the years.
 It has played a very crucial part in every role that I have worked in, whether it was adapting and customising my approach to every customer while working at EE as a sales advisor or dealing with unexpected circumstances whilst organising charity events for AMYA UK.

 #### Problem Solving
 As a software developer my day to day job is to find solutions for problems in the shortest time possible.
 Being able to look at a problem and break it down into steps is crucial.
-Studying at [Makers Academy](https://github.com/makersacademy/) has greatly improved my problem solving skill, using debuggers and print statements to get visibility of my code and from there form potential solutions for the problem at hand.
+Studying at [Makers Academy](https://github.com/makersacademy/) has greatly improved my problem solving skill, debugging to get visibility of my code and from there form potential solutions for the problem at hand.

 #### Spoken Languages